Software Engineering for Self-Adaptive Robotics: A Research Agenda: Software Design for SAR

 \subsubsection{Challenges and Open Questions}

 Despite the tremendous work by the community, challenges and open research questions remain in simulating self-adaptive systems.

-\paragraph{\textbf{Adapting Simulations.}} Simulation of self-adaptive systems requires models that have a broad range of scenarios where the model is relevant.
+\paragraph{\textbf{Adapting Simulations}} Simulation of self-adaptive systems requires models that have a broad range of scenarios where the model is relevant.
 Typically, this is achieved by selecting the most appropriate model for any given scenario \cite{Biglari2022}.
 This highlights the challenge of representing the range of valid scenarios a model can be used in, in a compact format, that is \emph{shipped} alongside the model.
-The representation of this range must be machine-readable and highly expressive, as it can vary from a range of parameters and initial conditions to more dynamic descriptions, such as the maximum frequency of model inputs.
+The representation of this range must be machine-readable and highly expressive, as it can vary from parameter and initial condition ranges to more dynamic descriptions, such as the maximum frequency of model inputs.
 So far, no universal description has emerged in the state of the art.

-\paragraph{\textbf{Coupling Simulations.}} In modern supply chains, a self-adaptive system is formed by subsystems provided by external suppliers \cite{feng2021developing}.
+\paragraph{\textbf{Coupling Simulations}} In modern supply chains, a self-adaptive system is formed by subsystems provided by external suppliers \cite{feng2021developing}.
 This leads to difficulties in simulating the entire system using a single formalism, such as an ASM.
 An existing solution to couple heterogeneous system models is co-simulation \cite{Gomes2018}.
 In this technique, subsystem simulators are heterogeneous, but they implement the same interface.
 This allows the coupling of these simulators to form a composite simulation, but it has not been widely used in the context of self-adaptive system simulation.